fabagile/fabagile/README.md

 👀 I’m interested in web development, ICT, Linux, movies,

-🌱 I’m currently learning Typescript, AI, deep learning
+🌱 I’m currently learning nodeJS, Typescript and Angular
 <!---
 💞️ I’m looking to collaborate on ...
 --->